cqiann/AlphaFold-Tutorial/README.md

 To run an AlphaFold simulation, you need to first connect to RCC's Midway3 through SSH.

-Open a Terminal window ("Terminal" app for Mac and "PowerShell for Windows) and enter the command:
+Open a Terminal window ("Terminal" app for Mac and "PowerShell for Windows), type in the command and press `enter`:

-`ssh <your RCC username>@midway3.rcc.uchicago.edu`
+`ssh <INSERT YOUR RCC USERNAME>@midway3.rcc.uchicago.edu`

-Your `RCC username` should just be your `CNETID` and you can use can one of the RCC cluster host addresses as the `host username`.
-I recommend using `Midway2` or `Midway3`.
+Your `RCC username` is typically just your `CNETID`.

-For example, if I were to SSH into Midway3, I type in `ssh christineqian@midway3.rcc.uchicago.edu` and press `enter` on Windows or `return` on Apple keyboards.
-Press `enter` or `return` after each command you type into the terminal window.
+Here's an example: `ssh christineqian@midway3.rcc.uchicago.edu`

 If this is your first time signing into an RCC cluster, SSH will ask you `Are you sure you want to continue connecting?`.
 Type `yes` and then press `enter` or `return` on your keyboard to proceed.